aoterodelaroza/aoterodelaroza.github.io/_critic2/99_examples/example_07_01_dftb+.md

 # Read the benzene molecule from the gen file
 molecule benzene.gen 2

+# Load the DFTB+ wavefunction
 # In DFTB+, only valence electrons are used.
 Hence, we need core-augmentation
 # to account for the missing core density.
 Set ZPSP to the number
 # of valence electrons associated with a given atom (4 for carbon,
 # 5 for nitrogen, 6 for oxygen,...)
-zpsp c 4

-# Load the DFTB+ wavefunction
-load detailed.xml eigenvec.bin ../3ob-3-1/wfc.3ob-3-1.hsd core
+load detailed.xml eigenvec.bin ../3ob-3-1/wfc.3ob-3-1.hsd zpsp c 4

 # Find the critical points
 auto